We are the country's leading internet

 tank.
 Others from this early time used whale oil as their fuel

-inside the iron.
-The most interesting feature of this antique
+source.
+The most interesting feature of this antique fuel

 Unusual Patented Irons